jtgry/AAS/_pages/local-chapters.md

 menu_position: 7

 ---
 Monthly meetings and local activities are provided by regional chapter organizations.
 Contact information and links to chapter web pages are provided below.
+Due to the recent pandemic.
+No local chapters will be meeting at this time.

 ![](/uploads/versions/revised-local-chapters---x68-0-3863-5500-2625-3737x---.jpg)